GitterHubber21/Sea-Crossing/README.md

-The README and comments in the code were written with the help of AI.

 # Shark Escape Game

-Welcome to **Shark Escape Game**! 🦈 Your objective is to navigate your character, avoid the sharks, and get to the golden line.
+Welcome to **Shark Escape Game**!Your objective is to navigate your character, avoid the sharks, and get to the golden line.

 ---

-## 🎮 How to Play
+##How to Play

-- Use arrow keys (`↑`, `↓`, `←`, `→`) to navigate your character.
+Use the arrow keys to navigate the fish.
-- Dodge the sharks as they move around.
-- Reach the golden line to win the game.
+You need to complete five levels to complete the game.
-- If you touch a shark, you lose!

 ---

-## 🚀 Features
+## Features

-- Dynamic shark movements to keep the game challenging.
+The number of sharks gets higher with every level so watch out!

 ---